Gnee-bit/myhealthyplate-app/systemArchitecture.md

 ## Conclusion

-MyHealthyPlate's architecture is straightforward, uses battle-tested free technologies, and is absolutely feasible for an intern team to build in 3-4 months.
+Eatfit's architecture is straightforward, uses battle-tested free technologies, and is absolutely feasible for an intern team to build in 3-4 months.
 The hybrid approach (free API + manual Nigerian foods) balances ambition with practicality.

 **Key Success Factors:**
 - ✅ Zero infrastructure costs to start